GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     ![The Backend pool IP address for appGatewayBackendPool displays.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image129.png "Backend pool IP address")

-6. Select **Health probes**
+6. Close the dialog, then select **Health probes**

 7. Select **+Add**

-8. Copy the web app DNS address into the name and host address
+8. Copy the web app DNS address into the name and host address (do not copy the schema)

 9. For the path, enter **/**

     ![The passsecurity-waf blade displays with the following field values: Host has the copied copied web app dns address; Protocol, HTTP; Path, /; Interval, 30 seconds; Timeout, 30 seconds; Unhealthy threshold, 3.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image130.png "passsecurity-waf blade")

-10. Select **OK** and then wait for the web application gateway to finish updating
+10. Select **OK** and then wait for the web application gateway to finish updating, this can take 5-10 minutes

+    > NOTE: If the operation fails, retry it

     > NOTE: If you do not wait, future actions may result in the following error: